mph-/lcapy/doc/schematics.rst

     ;help_lines=1, draw_nodes=connections

-The schematic attributes can be over-written using arguments to the `draw` method.
+The schematic attributes can be overridden using arguments to the `draw` method.

 Styles